 This article is from Tom Burrell's, Retention Blueprint Newsletter.
-Written specifically for businesses, 'The Blueprint' is a free, retention-focused digest delivered straight to your inbox every Friday, providing you with the insights you need to drive retention-led growth.
+Written specifically for Subscription businesses, 'The Retention Blueprint' is a free, retention-focused digest delivered straight to your inbox every Friday, providing you with the insights you need to drive retention-led growth.

 What happens if you do not invest in retention